k4rl-El/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables lists environment variables<br>
 5-local_variables lists all local variables and environment variables, and functions<br>
 6-create_local_variable creates a new local variable<br>
+7-create_global_variable creates a new global variable<br>
+8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line<br>